-U.S Bank has streamlined its product line in recent years, so unlike many of the traditional banks, it does not have a large choice of account options.
+U.S. Bank has streamlined its product line in recent years, so unlike many traditional banks, it does not have a large choice of account options.

 There are only two checking accounts, one basic savings account, various CD options, and two money market accounts.
 So, if you’re the type of person who likes a choice of several account options, you’re likely to find U.S Bank a little lacking.

 Another potential red flag about U.S. Bank is that it has bad consumer review ratings.
 For example, on Trustpilot, U.S Bank’s current rating is just 1.3 out of 5.

 While it isn’t unusual for banks and financial institutions to have a low rating, it does highlight some customer service issues including poor support, credit card problems and unexplained account locks.
 However, some comments do praise the bank for its service, so you’ll need to assess potential red flags for yourself.